Healthy Homes Assessment Karamu

 Karamu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Karamu and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required for all Karamu and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.

 Beginning 1 July 2021

-• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023